PetRose/ConvertWord2PDF/README.md

     You right-click on the file to get its properties, and you can check the 'Unblock' checkbox near the bottom on first tab.

 You can also just Copy the code inside the Script, and then paste it into a text file you save with a name with filetype '.PS1' and place it in the designated Script folder you decide.
-I suggest you name it *Convert2PDF.PS1*
+I suggest you name it *Convert-Word2PDF.PS1*

-## Activating the Convert 2 PDF Script
+## Activating the Convert Word 2 PDF Script
 You can do this from either the PowerShell ISE, pointing to or opening the Script and chose the 'Run' or even change directory inside the PS Commandline to your script folder, and then execute it from there.